BhargavTaraviya/ENSE-375_ONLINE_QUIZ_SYSTEM/TESTING.md

 1. The system should provide feedback messages for invalid inputs.
 2. The system should handle the quiz selection and question answering smoothly.

-Here is the table for TakeQuiz method:
+Here is the table for TakeQuiz class:
 |     Test Case    |     Test Description          |     Quiz Available    |     Selected Quiz           |     User Answers       |     Expected Result           |      Expected Result                            |
 |:----------------:|:-----------------------------:|:---------------------:|:---------------------------:|:----------------------:|:-----------------------------:|:-----------------------------------------------:|
 | 1                |     Take a quiz with valid selections              |     Yes        |     Valid Quiz         |     All Correct     |     Display score with all   correct answers   |     Quiz created successfully |